ChrisSuess/Project-Xbow/xbow/README.rst

     xbow flow executable -a arg1 -b arg2 -c arg3

+This will:

+- Boot a worker/workers
+- Transfer your data to your **Xbow:Lab**
+- Run your simulation
+- Shut your worker/workers down
-This will boot a worker node, transfer all your data to your **Xbow:Lab**, and begin running your job there.
-Once it's finished it will shut down your worker, bring your data back (if you want it to!) and you'll stop paying for the resource.
+- Bring your data back to your local resource (if you want it to!)

+By default the command ``xbow flow`` will use the specifications in the ``~/.xbow/settings.yml`` file.
+These can be overridden by adding the flags:

+-c   type of compute resource
+-n   number of workers

 **Xbow:Login**
 ~~~~~~~~~~~~~~~~~~